dewhisna/i2c-ch341-usb/README.md

 The CH341A only supports **7 bit addressing**.

-Due of the limited CH341A USB endpoint buffer size of 32 byte that is used for I2C data as well as adapter in-band signaling, the driver supports only I2C messages with a **maximum data size of 26 bytes**.
+~~Due of the limited CH341A USB endpoint buffer size of 32 byte that is used for I2C data as well as adapter in-band signaling, the driver supports only I2C messages with a maximum data size of 26 bytes.~~ This fork fixes that size limitation.
+The size wasn't limited by the endpoint buffer size, as a 32-byte endpoint is fairly typical for USB.
+Instead, it was limited by the module simply not breaking the message into parts to transmit to the chip.
+This version implements that and allows essentially unlimited size -- limited only by the target device's capabilities.

+This I2C module conflicts with the SPI module for this CH341A chip, meaning only one of the two can be loaded at a time.
+See below.

 ## GPIO limitations